My name is Dawn Weathers, and I am eighteen years old.

 They soon learned, though, they could not be together, my father’s constant need for power and glory did not complement my mother’s good nature.
 So they split; my father taking root in the middle of the hustle and bustle of the big city, and my mother the serenity of the country.

-Did you enjoy my story?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, Heather GlidewellWrite a Review